Skip to content

 Step 3: AJAX submission with progressive enhancement

 Default form submission causes a page navigation.
-For modern UX, you usually want an inline thank-you state instead.
+For modern UX, you usually want an inline thank-you state instead, posted with the standard Fetch API.

 function ContactForm() {